 When physicians suspect breast cancer, either due to symptoms or when a screening indicates the presence of cancer, they take a sample of the suspect tissue and have a lab confirm or deny the presence of cancer cells.
 If cancer is present, the oncologist gives the patient a diagnosis of breast cancer and conducts further evaluations to determine the cancer’s stage.

 Oncologists primarily use a mammogram to screen women for breast cancer.
 The Centers for Disease Control and Prevention (CDC) says that having regular mammograms may reduce a woman’s risk of dying from breast cancer.
 Research does not show any clear benefit from a clinical breast exam (CBE) by a physician or self-exams as effective screening tools, and the American Cancer Society (ACS) does not suggest a routine annual CBE.

 A mammogram involves an X-ray image taken of the breast while it is briefly compressed.
 A mammogram can detect a cancer years before it would be detected otherwise.

-ACS says that women age 40-74 who get regular mammogram screenings have a lower chance of dying form the disease than women who do not get mammograms.
+ACS says that women age 40-74 who get regular mammogram screenings have a lower chance of dying from the disease than women who do not get mammograms.
 However, cancer experts and organizations can have differing opinions on when and for whom mammograms should be recommended.
 Patients should discuss this carefully with their healthcare provider.

 Mammogram breast cancer screening risks